muratkeremozcan/cypressExamples/cypress-example-recipes/examples/unit-testing__application-code/README.md

 ## How to run

-For this one install and run in the directory
+For this one install and run cypress sin the directory

 ```
 npm i